 The 20.3Mp PEN-F has a very retro style that is inspired by the Olympus PEN-F film camera from the 19060s.
 The modern PEN-F even has a large dial on its front like the original camera but these days it’s used to switch quickly between the various colour modes.
 There are also more buttons and dials than on the other PEN cameras.

 Unlike the PEN E-PL7, E-PL8 and E-PL9 (all 16.1Mp), which have tilting screens, the PEN-F also has a variable screen which makes it a bit more versatile.

 While the PEN series has a rectangular, rangefinder-like style, the OM-D series cameras look like mini-DSLRs.
 They all have an electronic viewfinder in the centre of the top plate.

-There are currently four OM-D cameras available, the 16.1Mp OM-D E-M10 Mark II and Mark III are the smallest and most entry-level.
-Then there’s the 16.1Mp OM-D E-M5 Mark II followed by the flagship 20.4Mp OM-D E-M1 Mark II.
+The current OM-D cameras available include, the 16.1Mp OM-D E-M10 Mark II and Mark III are the smallest and most entry-level.
+Then there’s the 16.1Mp OM-D E-M5 Mark II and 20Mp OM-D E-M5 Mark III, followed by the flagship 20.4Mp OM-D E-M1 Mark II.